barluzon/Co-Market/README.md

 4. **Real-Time Sales and Discounts:** Update prices in real-time by gathering information from external sources.

-The website will include the following key components:
+The website include the following key components:

 - **User Authentication:** Users can sign in as registered users or guests to search for products and add them to the shopping cart.
 - **Payment Page:** After completing the order, customers receive an order number and payment confirmation.